Siss3l/Calculaception/README.md

 ## ⚖️ Disclaimer

 > **The code within this repository comes with no guarantee, the use of this code is your responsibility.
-Authors have NO responsibility and/or liability for how you choose to use any of the source code available here.
+Author(s) have no responsibility/liability for how you choose to use any of the source code available here.
-By using any of the files available in this repository, you understand that you are AGREEING TO USE AT YOUR OWN RISK.
+By using any of the files available in this repository, you understand that you are agreeing to use at your own risk.
-Once again, ALL files available here are for EDUCATION and/or RESEARCH purposes ONLY.**
+Once again, all files available here are for education/research purposes only.**

 ## 🧩 Installation